Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### ...

-### A company has an infernal web application that runs on Amazon EC2 instances behind an Application Load Balancer.
+### A company has an internal web application that runs on Amazon EC2 instances behind an Application Load Balancer.
 The instances run in an Amazon EC2 Auto.
 Scaling group in a single Availability Zone.
 A SysOps administrator must make the application highly available.
 Which action should the SysOps administrator take to meet this requirement?

 - [ ] Increase the maximum number of instances in the Auto Scaling group to meet the capacity that is required at peak usage.
 - [ ] Increase the minimum number of instances in the Auto Scaling group to meet the capacity that is required at peak usage.